gammapy/gammapy-meetings/2018-07-09/README.md

 Instead we will do pair coding, i.e. learning by doing.
 If you aren't familiar much yet with Python, pytest, git and Github, please use the information and resources linked to at https://github.com/gammapy/gammapy-dev-tutorial to learn a bit before the meeting.

+## Rooms

+We're still working on sorting out room availability.
+For now, we have the following rooms booked in the library building:

+* Mo : central seminar room
+* Tue : central seminar room
+* We : video conference room
+* Th : central seminar room
+* Fr : video conference room

+In addition, we'll have a few office rooms available for people to pair-code or discuss (typically in groups of 2-3 people)

 ## Registered Participants